harcokuppens/DOMjudgeDockerCompose/README.md

 * The password of the `admin` is written in the local bind mount folder in `./passwords/admin.pw`.
 * To reset the `admin` password one can delete the file `./passwords/admin.pw` and execute `docker compose restart`.
 Then a new `./passwords/admin.pw` file will be generated with a new password.

+The DOMjudge system is up and running, and you can start using it.
+To start reading how to use DOMjudge start reading the  [DOMjudge team manual](https://www.domjudge.org/docs/manual/main/team.html).
+After you understand how the system works then you can start creating a new contest with your specific problems by reading the [Configuring the system](https://www.domjudge.org/docs/manual/main/config-basic.html) section of the [DOMjudge manual](https://www.domjudge.org/docs/manual/).

+### Persistency, migration and starting fresh.
 For persistency all data stored in the DOMjudge database is kept in a local folder `./mariadb` by using a bind mount.
 If we delete all containers by running `docker compose down` and recreate new containers when running `docker compose up -d` then still all our configuration and data persist and is used in the newly created containers.
 Also the `admin` password in `./passwords/admin.pw` persists.
 This also allows use to move the installation to another server by just moving the docker folder.

 Note: when you want to start with a fresh database, then you can do this by doing `docker compose down` and deleting the `./mariadb` folder.
 However it is then also important to delete the `./passwords` folder, because the passwords in that folder will not be in the new database anymore.
 So you should also trigger generating new passwords in the new database and in the `./passwords` folder by also deleting the `./passwords` folder before doing `docker compose up -d`.